Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Adaptive algorithm

 where $[\cdot]$ denotes the jumps across an inter-element face/edge.
 Then for any collection of elements $\mathcal{M}_{\cT}\subseteq\cT$, we define the following local error indicators and global error estimators

-When $\mathcal{M}_{\cT}=\cT$, the notation $\mathcal{M}_{\cT}$ will be suppressed and finite element functions involved in $\eta_{k,j}$ $(0 \leq j \leq l)$ is omitted if no confusion arises in the context.
-Now we are ready to present an adaptive algorithm for problem \eqref{eigen_vp_phasefield}-\eqref{eigen-opt_phasefield}.
+When $\mathcal{M}_{\cT}=\cT$, the notation $\mathcal{M}_{\cT}$ will be suppressed and finite element functions involved in $\eta_{k,j}$ $(0 \leq j \leq l)$ are omitted if no confusion arises in the context.
+Now we are ready to present an adaptive algorithm for problem \eqref{eigen-opt_phasefield}-\eqref{eigen_vp_phasefield}.
 To avoid the abuse of notation, all dependence on a triangulation $\cT_k$ is indicated by the iteration number $k$ in the subscript, e.g., $V_{k}^0:=V_{\cT_k}^0$.

-It should be noted that we use a separate marking strategy in the module \textsf{MARK} of Algorithm \ref{alg_afem_eigenvalue}.
+It should be noted that we use a separate-collective scheme in the module \textsf{MARK} of Algorithm \ref{alg_afem_eigenvalue}.
 First for each global estimator $\eta_{k,j}$, elements of $\cT_k$ are collected in a subset $\mathcal{M}_k^j$ according to a practical assumption \eqref{marking}, which is fulfilled by several popular marking strategies, e.g., the maximum strategy, the equi-distribution strategy, the modified equi-distribution strategy and D\"{o}rfler's strategy \cite{Siebert:2011}.
 Then the union of the $l+1$ resultant $\mathcal{M}_{k}^j$ yields the desired marked set $\mathcal{M}_k$ for refinement.
+For example, in our numerical experiments we implement D\"{o}rfler's strategy $l+1$ times to determine $l+1$ subsets $\mathcal{M}_{k}^j$ ($0\leq j\leq l$) separately, each of which satisfies

+with a given $\theta_j \in (0,1]$ and then the marked set for refinements is given by $\mathcal{M}_k:=\bigcup_{j=0}^{l}\mathcal{M}_{k}^j$.
 A maximum iteration number $K$ is set in Algorithm \ref{alg_afem_eigenvalue} for termination while a stopping criterion, such as a prescribed tolerance for $\sum_{j=0}^l\eta^{2}_{k,j}$ or a given upper bound for the number of vertices over $\cT_k$, is also included in the adaptive loop.
-As mentioned in Introduction, even if we fail to establish any error bound in terms of $\eta_{k,j}$ ($0\leq j\leq l$), the relevant approach to obtain these computable quantities in Section \ref{sec:estimator} helps us to study the convergence of Algorithm \ref{alg_afem_eigenvalue} without $K$ and the stopping criterion in Sections \ref{sec:limit} and \ref{sec:conv}.
+As mentioned in Section \ref{sec:intro}, even if we fail to establish any error bound in terms of $\eta_{k,j}$ ($0\leq j\leq l$), the relevant approach to obtain these computable quantities in Section \ref{sec:estimator} helps us to study the convergence of Algorithm \ref{alg_afem_eigenvalue} without $K$ and a stopping criterion in Sections \ref{sec:limit} and \ref{sec:conv}.
 More specifically, each $\{\eta_{k,j}\}_{k\geq0}$ ($0\leq j\leq l$) generated by Algorithm \ref{alg_afem_eigenvalue} is shown to have a subsequence converging to zero and the associated subsequence of discrete minimizers and $l$ discrete eigenpairs converge strongly to some solution of \eqref{optsys_phase-field}.